MN DNR and Fishing Reports Conclude Multiple Species Being Caught | Mille Lacs Lake Minnesota

-With a small body of water, a lot of boating and recreation watercraft activity does not necessarily turn walleyes off from feeding.
-It generally means they have become more active than usual, pushing them into areas that they may not frequent or on the move to deeper or shallower locations.
+The simple answer to this is “No.” A lot of boating and recreation watercraft activity does not necessarily turn walleyes off from feeding with a small water body.
+It generally means they have become more active than usual, pushing them into areas that they may not frequent or moving to more in-depth or shallower locations.

 Angler Pressure and Its Impact On a Late Start to the Season

 The anglers who are not catching walleyes on Mills Lacs are the anglers not fishing Mille Lacs.
-Anglers will not catch any Mille Lacs walleyes if they do not fish for them.
+Anglers will not catch Mille Lacs walleyes if they are not fishing for them.